NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Introduction

-Firstly, kinematically redundant manipulators have more degrees of freedom than is necessary to reach any pose within their task space.
-Until recently redundant manipulators for industrial or research use were rare but are now increasingly common.
-Secondly, we can relax the path specification to allow for intentional error, called slack.
-Slack allows the end-effector to diverge from the straight-line trajectory to dodge obstacles.
+Firstly, we could employ a kinematically redundant manipulator with more degrees of freedom than is necessary to reach any pose within its task space -- these are now increasingly common.
+Secondly, we could relax the path specification to allow for intentional error, called \textit{slack} which allows the end-effector to diverge from the straight-line trajectory to dodge obstacles.

 To provide the best chance for the robot to be able to react in a volatile environment, we must consider the robot's conditioning.
 A measure of manipulability, devised in \cite{manip}, describes how well-conditioned a manipulator is to achieve any arbitrary velocity.
 Therefore, by also maximising the manipulability of the robot, we can decrease the likelihood of robot failure due to singularity while also improving robot obstacle avoidance.